 The Third Floor's Michelle Blok tells us about how VR and other new technologies are changing how previs is used on major TV shows and Hollywood movies including Mission Impossible: Fallout.

-A few years ago the small screen was rocked by the FX spectacle that was Battle of the Bastards from season six of Game of Thrones; this most equivalent water cooler moment recently had to be season seven's Beyond the Wall, which saw humans take on dragons, White Walker ice creatures and living dead wights, all in the space of 70 mind blowing minutes.
+A few years ago the small screen was rocked by the FX spectacle that was Battle of the Bastards from season six of Game of Thrones; the most equivalent water cooler moment recently had to be season seven's Beyond the Wall, which saw humans take on dragons, White Walker ice creatures and living dead wights, all in the space of 70 mind blowing minutes.

 The episode nabbed yet another Emmy award for visualisation studio The Third Floor, who came away with the gong for Outstanding Special Visual Effects with the Game of Thrones visual effects team at the 2018 Creative Arts Emmys in September.